keykata/dojo/README.md

 </details>

-## Vim series
+## Vim kata

 <details>
 <summary>
-Click the black triangle to see the Vim series
+Click the black triangle to see the Vim kata
 </summary>

 | Mode   | Keybindings                                                                                                                    | Description                                                                                                       |